hahwul/dalfox/CONTRIBUTING.md

 - Finaly, writing code push and PR to me

 ## Writing code
-I checking the quality of code through Codacy when PR/Merge/Push.
+I'm checking the quality of code through Codacy when PR/Merge/Push.
 If you want to consider code quality in advance, please check the link below (not perfect, but very helpful).

 https://goreportcard.com/report/github.com/hahwul/dalfox